New Orleans Food You Have to Order When Visiting

 Alex and Bell originally met while solo traveling after finishing university in 2002, in Brugge, Belgium.
 Alex grew up in the USA and Bell hails from Australia.
 During our nearly 20 year marriage we've lived around the world, including spending six years living in the Netherlands and Ireland.
 We have traveled to nearly 70 countries and enjoy giving readers authentic and quality travel tips.
 Alex is an award winning travel journalist and travel planner, who also freelances for other outlets.
 Bell is an award winning PhD scientist who currently works for a non-profit lung cancer advocacy research organization called Lungevity.
 Happy travels and if you have any questions leave a comment or drop an email!

-2 thoughts on “New Orleans Food You Have to Eat
+2 thoughts on “New Orleans Food You Have to Order When Visiting

 1. It’s my home actually I miss home family entertainment fun relaxing spending time with friends french quarters bourbon street the best food seafood Gumbo Red Beans & rice.